approov/quickstart-flutter-elixir-phoenix-channels/NEXT-STEPS.md

 > **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time as elapsed.
 During development of your app you can ensure your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) so you do not have to register the APK each time you modify it.

 [Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Play Store.
+Note that you may also need to apply specific [Android Obfuscation](https://approov.io/docs/latest/approov-usage-documentation/#android-obfuscation) rules for your app when releasing it.

 ## BACKEND INTEGRATION
 In order to fully implement Approov you must verify the Approov token in your backend API.
 Various [Backend API Quickstarts](https://approov.io/docs/latest/approov-integration-examples/backend-api/) are availble to suit your particular situation.